 The term of office of elected lay members of the PCC

 The length of time that an elected member serves on the PCC changed in 2004 from one year to three years, with a third of the PCC to be elected each year – unless the APCM decides to retain the system of annual election of the whole PCC.
 Such a decision, when taken, is effective in the year in which it is passed, and must be reviewed at least every six years.

 Declarations that a person is not disqualified from being a PCC member.

-In order to assist in meeting statutory requirements, a Form of Declaration that a person is not disqualified from being a charity trustee, and therefore a PCC member, was produced in 2011 for use in parishes from that point onwards.
-This form has been updated to reflect recent changes in legislation.
-A copy of the updated form, together with a cover note, can be obtained from the diocesan website (see the resource downloads) on this site.
+In order to assist in meeting statutory requirements, Forms of Declaration that a person is not disqualified from being a charity trustee, and therefore a PCC member, have been produced for use in parishes from 2019 onwards.
+These forms replace the previous form, and reflect changes in the regulations.
+Copies of the updated form, together with a cover note, can be obtained from the diocesan website (see the resource downloads) on this site.